 Benefit increases are provided to benefit recipients each January.
-Beginning in 2019, the postretirement increase was fixed at 1%.
+The postretirement increase is fixed at 1%.
 Recipients that have been receiving the annuity or benefit for at least 36 months as of the June 30 before the effective date of the increase will receive the full increase.
-For recipients receiving the annuity or benefit for at least 25 months but less than 36 months as of the June 30 before the increase will receive a reduced prorated increase.
+Recipients receiving the annuity or benefit for at least 25 months but less than 36 months as of the June 30 before the effective date of the increase will receive a reduced prorated increase.